Photo

 Genomic applications for environmental change: Inclusive engagement as responsible governance

 This research seeks to better understand the institutional factors that support and inhibit inclusive engagement with genomic innovations.
 Emerging applications of genomics, such as genomic selection and gene editing, offer many benefits for addressing interrelated environment and health challenges.
 Genomics also introduces potential risks and uncertainties.
 Sustained and inclusive public deliberation and critical reflection can help identify and mitigate potential harms in advance of implementation, and are key aspects of responsible governance.
 Research affiliations include NSERC-Create program Gene Editing for Food Security and Environmental Sustainability (GEFSES).
-I am currently a member of the Canadian Council of Academies Expert Panel on Gene Editing for Pest Control.
+I was a member of the Canadian Council of Academies Expert Panel on Gene Editing for Pest Control.

 Recent publications include:

 - Genomic trans-biopolitics: Why more-than-human geography is critical amidst the COVID-19 pandemic.
 Dialogues in Human Geography (2020).
-With M.Rock.

 Just engagements